CurryMultiSci/Ballscrew-ElasticShaft-withCoulomb/index.md

-# ScrewShaft as an Elastic body & Coulomb Friction
+# Screw Shaft as an Elastic body & Coulomb Friction

 The theme, which will be completed in about six months, combines NSK's knowledge with threaded shaft elasticity to solve the static force balance, including friction (Coulomb friction only).